 Each soldier had a 1 in 3 chance of predicting what flavor of C Ration they would receive.

-He original C Rations came in only 3 variations which were:
+The original Army C Rations came in only three variations, which were:

 - Meat and vegetable stew